ansible-collections/dellemc.os10/roles/os10_vrf/README.md

 Example playbook
 ----------------

 This example uses the *os10_vrf* role to setup a VRF and associate it to an interface.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC Networking OS name.

 When *os10_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 It writes a  simple playbook that references the *os10_vrf* role.